ErickJamesRubin/ErickJamesRubin/README.md

 # 👋 Hey, why you stalk?
-Do you have a crush to Erick James P. Rubin?
+Do you have a crush on Erick James P. Rubin?
 **BSIT Student | Aspiring Cybersecurity**

 ---